 Construction and Mining

-• (06) Ensuring safety to meet regulations and reducing the need for worker compensation payouts
+- Helping site managers and safety officers ensure safety to meet regulations and reduce the need for worker compensation payouts.

-• (08) Optimizing resource planning and utilization of equipment and parts for minimizing downtime
+- Enabling operations managers to optimize resource planning and utilization of equipment and parts, minimizing downtime and maintaining productivity.

-• (09) Improving the quality of work and on-time delivery of milestones and projects
+- Assisting project managers and quality inspectors in improving the quality of work and ensuring on-time delivery of milestones and projects.

-• (10) Improving win rates and profitability through more accurate bidding for new jobs
+- Empowering estimators and business development teams to improve win rates and profitability through more accurate bidding for new jobs.

 Industry #3